 - Fill the Basin: Fill your chosen container with cold or warm water.
 Avoid running high-pressure water directly through your clothes as it can cause fiber stretching.

-- Add a liquid laundry detergent pod, like our Freshengo 123Wash mini pods, to the water.
-You can adjust the amount of detergent to the size of the load.
-1 pod should be fine for a very small load, while a larger load may need 2-3 pods.
+- Add Detergent: Introduce a laundry detergent pod, such as Freshengo 123Wash mini pods, to the water.
+Adjust the amount of detergent based on the size of your load.

-- Drain the basin and rinse the clothes in clean water.
+- Rinse Thoroughly: Drain the basin and rinse your clothes in clean water.